Lali-Sed/Lali-Sed/README.md

 🔭 I’m currently working on attaining Power BI certification from Microsoft

-🌱 I’m also expanding my python skills and imporving my proficiency in SQL
+🌱 I’m also expanding my python skills and improving my proficiency in SQL

 ⚡ I've started doing Kaggle short courses on Python and SQL